rightjs/rightjs-docs/docs/en/docs/dom/element.md

     radioClass(String name) -> Element self

-Removes the CSS class name from of all the element's siblings and adds it to the current element.
+Removes the CSS class name from all siblings of the element and adds it to the element.

     $('element').radioClass('boo');